Greece Moments Greece Moments

 #7 Astypalea Restaurants: Our Recommendations

 Astypalea offers a wide range of restaurants and cafes.
-Due to the quite demanding international audience (including Italians and French, but also Australians), there is still a very good Greek cuisine here, which partly reminds us of islands such as Tinos and Amorgos.
-In addition, the prices are very fair almost everywhere.
+Thanks to its quite discerning international audience — including Italians, French, and Australians — the island still boasts a very good Greek cuisine, which is somewhat reminiscent of islands such as Tinos and Amorgos.
+On top of that, prices are very fair almost everywhere.

 → Our recommendations for cafés and restaurants in Astypalea: